zihan-wu/SenateQuotationWeb/index.md

   <img src="figures/sanders_senti.png" />
 </p>

 To examine whether sentiments in quotations can represent support rate, we can calculate the **average sentiment score of quotations** mentioning each candidate **within a year before the election**.
-We discard those which have low vote_rate (< 1%).
+We discard candidates having a low vote_rate (< 1%), because they are often representatives of small parties and their quotation data are very limited.
 The relation can be visualized by scatter plots of average sentiment score and final vote rate:

 <p align="center">
   <img src="figures/senti_vs_vote.png" />
 </p>

-The Pearson Correlation is -0.11, with P-Value 0.03 (< 0.05), which is statistically significant.
-Such observation seems to be contrary to the intuition that more favorable people will recieve more votes.
-There are two possible explaination for this: (1) the mention data are limited and the correlation here is spurious.
-(2) Those candidates who adopt a middle way campaign strategy will be likely to receive more votes from both sides.
+The Pearson Correlation is -0.11, with a P-Value 0.03 (< 0.05), which is statistically significant. **Sentiments in the media falsely reflect the public's opinions!** Such observation seems to be contrary to the intuition that more favorable people will receive more votes.
+There are three possible explanations for this:
+1. The dataset of quotes mentioning candidates is limited and the correlation here is spurious.
+2. Those candidates who adopt a middle way campaign strategy will be likely to receive more votes from both sides.
+3. Media do not reflect the actual ideas of most people (which was seldomly realized by the public until Donald Trump).

 ## Reference: